soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 ```

-`getDirFilesAndContent` is responsible for providing the relevant files for processing.
-Both the ones we need to convert to markup (and their textual content) and other files we
+`getDirFilesAndContent` is responsible for providing the relevant files for processing -- both the ones we need to convert to markup (and their textual content) and other files we
 might want to copy as-is (such as images and style-sheets).

 ```hs